jschnab/systems_design/pastebin/README.md

 * deletion (timestamp): Timestamp when the texts is deleted, after expiration.

 To facilitate text deletion, we add the column `to_be_deleted` that allows marking the text for deletion.
-As discussed further, this helps identifying situations when the text deletion process failed and needs to be retried.
+This helps identifying situations when the text deletion process failed and needs to be retried (discussed in a later section).

-We anticipate that we will enforce user quotas by querying the `texts` table, and count how many texts were recently stored.
-This means that we will need indexes on `user_id`, `user_ip` (for unauthenticated users), and `creation`, in order to have a reasonable query performance.

 ## 5. High-level design